binaryphile/kaizen/README.md

 **`geta <variable_name>`** - read a string from stdin and split lines into the named array variable

         *Returns*: nothing.
 Creates or sets the named array variable as a side-effect.
-If you want to scope the variable locally, it must<br/>        already be declared.
+If you want to scope the variable locally, it<br/>
+         must already be declared.
 Any contents will be replaced.
 Sets the variable to an array of the lines read from stdin.

         Blank lines are preserved.

         Usually fed with a heredoc, such as:

             myarray=()
             geta myarray <<'EOS'
               Here are
               my lines.
             EOS

 **`has_length <length> <array>`** - determines whether an array is of the named length